dennisangemi/avalpdf/README.md

 ## Installation

+> [!WARNING]
-> ⚠️ **Note**: The installation procedure is currently a work in progress and may not be fully stable.
+> The installation procedure is currently a work in progress and may not be fully stable.
 Improvements are being made to make the installation process more robust.

 1. Install PDFix SDK:
 ```bash